smallwat3r/secretapi/README.md

 - Encryption: AES-256-GCM.
 - Key derivation: [Argon2id](https://pkg.go.dev/golang.org/x/crypto/argon2#hdr-Argon2id).
-- Ephemerality: Secrets expire automatically and are deleted after reading or too many read tries.
+- Ephemerality: Secrets expire automatically and are deleted after reading or too many read attempts.
 - Passcode: A memorable passcode is generated on the server for each secret by combining three random words (e.g., `word1-word2-word3`).
 - Stateless: The API stores no passcodes, only encrypted data in Redis.